gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.ProductInGroup.md

 > `optional` **auto\_add\_to\_cart**: `boolean`

-- A flag indicating whether the product should be automatically added to the cart.
+- Whether the product should be automatically added to the cart.

 ***